NuGet/docs.microsoft.com-nuget/docs/Schema/nuspec.md

 The &lt;group&gt; element without a `targetFramework` attribute is used as the default or fallback list of dependencies.
 See [Target frameworks](../schema/target-frameworks.md) for the exact framework identifiers.

-> [!NOTE]
+> [!Note]
 > The group format cannot be intermixed with a flat list.

 The following example shows different variations of the &lt;group&gt; element: